nevenjovanovic/marulic-enjambements/README.md

 # Sources #

-The edition of Judita was prepared by Bratislav Lučin for Hrvatski stihovi i proza / Marko Marulić ; priredio i transkribirao Bratislav Lučin, Zagreb : Matica hrvatska, 2018.
+The edition of Judita was prepared by Bratislav Lučin for the book *Hrvatski stihovi i proza* / Marko Marulić ; priredio i transkribirao Bratislav Lučin, Zagreb : Matica hrvatska, 2018.
 (Stoljeća hrvatske književnosti ; knj.
 137).
 The XML edition was prepared by Neven Jovanović.

-The edition of Davidias, based on Gortan 1984 = Davidijada / Marko Marulić ; preveo i komentirao Branimir Glavičić ; latinski tekst priredio Veljko Gortan, Split : Književni krug, 1984.
+The edition of Davidias, based on Gortan 1984 = *Davidijada* / Marko Marulić ; preveo i komentirao Branimir Glavičić ; latinski tekst priredio Veljko Gortan, Split : Književni krug, 1984.
 (Splitski književni krug.
 Humanisti ; knj.
 4, sv.
 2).
 The XML edition was prepared by Neven Jovanović and included in the [Croatiae auctores Latini](http://croala.ffzg.unizg.hr) digital collection.

 # Who do I talk to? #